Comonadic Coalgebras and Bousfield Localization: Introduction

 \begin{theorem} Suppose $\coalgkm$ (resp., $\coalgklcm$) admits the left-induced model structure over $\M$ (resp., $\lcm$).
 Then the following statements are equivalent. \begin{enumerate} \item The forgetful functor $U : \coalgklcm \to \lcm$ preserves weak equivalences and fibrant objects. \item $\LC$ preserves $K$-coalgebras (Def. \ref{def:preserves-coalgebra}). \item $\LC$ lifts to the homotopy category of $K$-coalgebras (Def. \ref{crt-comonad}). \item The forgetful functor preserves left Bousfield localization (Def. \ref{grso-comonad}). \end{enumerate} \end{theorem}

-An analogous result for a monad instead of a comonad is \cite{batanin-white} Theorem 5.6.
-An analogue for a monad and right Bousfield localization is \cite{white-yau3} Theorem 5.4.
-Once again, in practice the implementation of the previous result is quite different from those in \cite{batanin-white,white-yau3}.
+An analogous result for a monad instead of a comonad is \cite{batanin-white} (5.6), using the right-induced model structure on algebras.
+An analogue for a monad and right Bousfield localization is \cite{white-yau4} (5.4).
+Once again, in practice the implementation of the previous result is quite different from those in \cite{batanin-white,white-yau4}.

 The above theorems are proved in Sections \ref{sec:lifting-bousfield}--\ref{sec:equivalent-approach}.
 The second half of this paper contains many applications of these theorems to various categories and left Bousfield localizations of interest.
 In Section \ref{sec:chain-applications} we prove preservation results under homological truncations for comonoids and (coring) comodules in chain complexes over a commutative unital ring equipped with the injective model structure.
 In Section \ref{sec:spectra-applications} we prove preservation results under smashing localizations for comodules over a comonoid in (localized) spectra with the injective model structure.
 In Section \ref{sec:application-stmod} we prove preservation results under smashing localizations for comodules, comonoids, and coalgebras over suitable cooperads in the stable module category.
+In Section \ref{sec:simplicial-applications}, we provide preservation results in simplicial model categories, simplicial coalgebras, and simplicial presheaves.